gnosis/gp-v2-contracts/README.md

 address of each deployed contract as well the hash of the Ethereum transaction used to create the contract.

-## Solver authentication
+## Solver Authentication

-This repo defines scripts to manage the list of authenticated solver in all networks the contract is deployed to.
+This repo contains scripts to manage the list of authenticated solvers in all networks the contract has been deployed.

 The scripts are called with: